Glease/pai/docs/HowToRun.md

-# How to use MT Webportal
+# How to install and run MT Webportal
 ## 1. start nginx
 Run \mtExternalService\Nginx\start.bat